HypothesisWorks/hypothesis/README.markdown

 The API is still in flux, so be warned that you should expect it to break on upgrades!
 Right now this is really more to allow you to try it out and provide feedback than something you should expect to rely on.
-The more feedback we get, the sooner it will get here!
+The more feedback we get, the sooner it will get there!

 Note that in order to use Hypothesis for Ruby, you will need a rust toolchain installed.
 Please go to [https://www.rustup.rs](https://www.rustup.rs) and follow the instructions if you do not already have one.